apmmer/FastAuthService/README.md

 # FastAuthService
-FastAuthService is a high-performance microservice designed for user authentication and management.
+FastAuthService is an aspiring high-performance microservice project, designed for user authentication and management.

 ## Overview
-FastAuthService provides a robust API for user registration, authentication, and account management.
-It employs advanced encryption and hashing methods to ensure secure storage and processing of user credentials.
+As a part of a larger project, FastAuthService is intended to serve as a robust microservice that will be accessed via a gateway.
+Kubernetes is planned to be used for organizing these microservices.
+The service aims to provide a robust API for user registration, authentication, and account management, while utilizing advanced encryption and hashing methods for secure storage and processing of user credentials.

+FastAuthService is designed with reusability in mind and can serve as a frame or template for authentication services in many microservices-based projects.
+This could be particularly useful for those who prefer not to rely on external services like Keycloak for authentication.

+The project is currently under active development, and contributions are welcome.

 ## Project Status